Half Moon, Herne Hill: Comedy venue

+Boxing gym

 There has also been a boxing gym upstairs at the Half Moon.
 Danny Williams, who knocked out Mike Tyson in 2004, and went on to fight for the WBC heavyweight title, trained here as a child.
 The boxing gym was run for a number years by former British and European light welterweight champion Clinton McKenzie.
 The charity London Community Boxing (LCB) was founded by people who met at the Half Moon gym.

 Depictions

 English writer and poet Richard Church recalls stopping for lunch at The Half Moon Tavern to "rest the horses", when moving home from Battersea to Herne Hill as a child in Edwardian era London.
 "I sat on the tailboard, and the foreman treated me to a ginger beer and a meat pie."

 In 1988, the public bar of the Half Moon featured in an advert for Red Rock Cider, directed by John Lloyd and starring Leslie Nielsen.

 The Half Moon is depicted in the graphic novel, From Hell, by Alan Moore and Eddie Campbell.

 In 2007, as part of the "Disappearing London" documentary television series that was broadcast on ITV London, Madness frontman Suggs visited the Half Moon to interview boxer Clinton McKenzie in his boxing gym above the pub.

 In April 2008, comedian Ronnie Corbett was interviewed with TV presenters Ant and Dec in the Half Moon for The Observer.

 Scenes from the 2011 British movie Treacle Jr., directed by Jamie Thraves and starring Aidan Gillen, were filmed in the Half Moon.